 We perform routine surgeries such as Spays and Neuters.
 Our Vet, Technicians and Assistants work as a brilliant team and patients are monitored during the entire surgical procedure as well as during their recovery.
 We also offer more advanced surgeries including Lumpectomies, Exploratories, Hernia Repairs, Cesareans and more.
 We have a blood analyzer in clinic so you have the option of having blood work and ECG's done on your Pet prior to surgery to check their general health and the health of their kidneys, liver and heart, to name a few.
 Our veterinarian and our support staff attend continuing education and we do in clinic training to ensure we are current and up to date in our procedures.
 All of these factors minimize the risks that may be involved with anesthesia and surgery.

 While a thorough physical exam and getting a good history from our clients can sometimes be enough for a vet to figure out what is bothering your pet; identifying the beginnings of a disease process in your dog or cat can often be challenging.
 We have some valuable tools that can help our veterinarians to diagnose what is wrong with your pet, which will then allow them to come up with a plan to treat your pet and give the quality of life they deserve.
-We have an assortment of tools including a ultrasound machine, x-ray machine and an in-house blood analyzer.
+We have an assortment of state of the art technology including an ultrasound machine, digital x-ray, and blood and urine analyzers.
 Our Ultrasound machine we use on different species of animals and areas of the body.
 X-rays are what we use to diagnose any issues with bone structure but they can also be useful in checking internal organs as well.
 However, sometimes we need to use an ultrasound to further investigate soft tissues; we commonly use it to examine liver, heart, kidneys, bladder and gastrointestinal tract.
 Our in house blood analyzer allows us to do a variety of common blood testing procedures including checking red blood cell counts, white blood cell counts, clotting times, electrolyte levels, and various other blood chemistries which give us a good picture of how your pet's internal organs are functioning.
 We can also use our microscope to check a variety of samples from hair to feces.
 Even with all this, there are still times we need to ship things to another lab for more complex testing.
 Turn around time for this is usually within about a week